Pararamichloridium

-Pararamichloridium is a genus of fungi in the monotypic family Pararamichloridiaceae and within the monotypic order of Pararamichloridiales and also in the subclass Hypocreomycetidae.
+Pararamichloridium is a genus of fungi in the monotypic family Pararamichloridiaceae and within the monotypic order Pararamichloridiales and also in the subclass Hypocreomycetidae.
 They are saprobic (processing of decayed (dead or waste) organic matter) on wood in terrestrial and freshwater habitats.

 History

 In 2017, South African mycologist and plant pathologist Pedro Willem Crous published the order Pararamichloridiales which consisted of the monotypic family Pararamichloridiaceae and included the genera of Pararamichloridium and Woswasia.
 It also included Pararamichloridium livistonae as the type species of the genus.